symbiosis

 Symbiosis describes close, long-term biological relationships between two different species, ranging from mutually beneficial partnerships to parasitic interactions.
 In plant science, symbiosis is fundamental to understanding how plants acquire nutrients, defend against pathogens, and adapt to their environments — with partnerships like root-fungal associations and nitrogen-fixing bacterial relationships underpinning much of terrestrial ecosystem productivity.
 Studying these interactions helps researchers develop more sustainable agricultural practices and deepen our understanding of plant evolution.

-This matters because the same molecular signals that help legumes team up with soil bacteria to n...
+Same molecular signals that help legumes team up with soil bacteria to naturally fertilize themse...

 The genome and stage-specific transcriptomes of the carrot weevil, ...

-This matters because carrot weevils can devastate home and commercial carrot crops with no fully ...
+Carrot weevils can devastate home and commercial carrot crops with no fully effective control met...